Civic Prompts: Civic Learning in the Major by Design

-Educating students to be responsible, informed, and engaged citizens in their workplaces and the larger community should be an expected goal for every major.
+Educating students to be socially responsible, informed, and engaged citizens in their workplaces, nation, and the global community should be an expected goal for every major.

 AAC&U’s report, A Crucible Moment: College Learning and Democracy’s Future, recommends that higher education “define within departments, programs, and disciplines the public purposes of their respective fields, the civic inquiries most urgent to explore, and the best way to infuse civic learning outcomes progressively across the major.”
 AAC&U first took up this challenge through a pilot initiative that resulted in the publication of Civic Prompts: Making Civic Learning Routine Across the Disciplines.